gdolsson/gdolsson.github.io/links.md

 Resource monitor that shows usage and stats for processor, memory, disks, network and processes.
 Python port of [bashtop](https://github.com/aristocratos/bashtop).

 * [CHARMM-GUI](http://www.charmm-gui.org)
 A recurring mention when discussing building membrane systems and other more complicated systems.
-The title of the page tells the visitor that this is an \"Efective Simulation Input Generator and More\".
+The title of the page tells the visitor that this is an \"Effective Simulation Input Generator and More\".
 I normally use [packmol](http://m3g.iqm.unicamp.br/packmol/home.shtml) for generating input files for simulations though this is a good alternative when/if facing problems constructing the system you want.

 * [Coggle](https://coggle.it/)
-Collaborative online mindmapping
+A solution for collaborative online mind-mapping

 * [DBeaver](https://dbeaver.io/)
 Free multi-platform database tool